This dictionary covers graphic design, prepress and print terminology

 The process of creating fully composed pages using a standard platform computer, off-the-shelf software, and an output device.
 These components form a system that is driven by device-independent page description language, such as PostScript.
 The pages, comprised of text and graphics, are output to a printer or imagesetter.

 A scanning term, the technique of exaggerating picture image edges with the unsharp masking or peaking scanner control, so that the observer can see all the detail of the original in the reproduction.

-An alphabet of India and Nepal that is written from left to right and lacks distinct letter cases.
-The top of all the characters are connected by a horizontal line.
-Devanāgarī is used to write Hindi, Marathi, Nepali and a slew of other languages including Sanskrit.
+The alphabet of India and Nepal that is written from left to right and lacks distinct letter cases.
+The top of all the characters is connected by a horizontal line.
+Devanāgarī is used to write Hindi, Marathi, Nepali, and a slew of other languages including Sanskrit.

-The characteristic of a computer system or program that allows different output device to image the same file more or less identically.
+The characteristic of a computer system or program that allows different output devices to image the same file more or less identically.
 PostScript was the first major device-independent page description language

 A concept referring to color images that appear the same on different output devices, including monitors and various printers.

 Abbreviation of Digital Front End, a sophisticated workflow system capable of rendering data for output on a digital printer or press while also handling additional tasks like imposition or variable data processing.
 The EFI Fiery is a popular DFE.

 Special type of TrueType font used on Macs.
 More information can be found here.

 A mark, point, or sign added or attached to a letter or character to give it a particular phonetic value, to indicate stress, etc. Examples are the cedilla, tilde, circumflex and macron.
 A diacritic is also called a diacritical mark.